pypa/bandersnatch/README.md

 This is a PyPI mirror client according to `PEP 381` http://www.python.org/dev/peps/pep-0381/.

+**bandersnatch maintainers** are looking for more **help**!
+Please refer to our [MAINTAINER](https://github.com/pypa/bandersnatch/blob/master/MAINTAINERS.md) documentation to see the roles and responsibilities.
+We would also ask you read our **Mission Statement** to ensure it aligns with your thoughts for this project.
+- If interested contact @cooperlees

 ## Installation

 The following instructions will place the bandersnatch executable in a